graphcore/graphcore-cloud-tools/README.md

 python -m examples_utils --help
 ```

+## Benchmarking

+The benchmarking sub-package is used for running the benchmarks that are provided with example applications in the [examples](https://github.com/graphcore/examples) repository.
+For more information, refer to the [benchmark's README](https://github.com/graphcore/examples-utils/blob/master/examples_utils/benchmarks/README.md).

 ## Development
 * Reformat code to repo standard: `make lint`
 * Use [Google style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)